-Salmonellosis (say: sal-muh-neh-low-sis) is an illness caused by Salmonella (say: sal-muh-neh-luh) bacteria.
+Salmonellosis (say: sal-muh-neh-LOW-sis) is an illness caused by Salmonella (say: sal-muh-NEH-luh) bacteria.
 If the bacteria find their way into a person's stomach and intestines, they can cause cramps, nausea, vomiting, and diarrhea.
 There are several different types, or strains, of Salmonella bacteria, and they all can make you sick.

 Salmonella can be found in soil, water, raw food, and the bowel movements (poop) of some animals, including reptiles like turtles and snakes.
 Some kids, like Adam, get sick because of a pet or other animal.
 If poop gets on the animal's skin, the bacteria will get on the skin, too.
 Then a person who touches the animal can get the bacteria and might develop salmonellosis.

 Someone also can be infected by eating food that has not been handled or prepared well.
-Sometimes Salmonella bacteria are found in raw foods — such as eggs, milk, chicken, turkey, and meat — that have touched animal poop.
+Sometimes Salmonella bacteria are found in raw foods — such as eggs, milk, chicken, turkey, beef, and pork — that have touched animal poop.
 If these foods are not processed or cooked well, the bacteria stay alive in the food and can infect someone who eats it.

 People who have salmonellosis have the bacteria in their own poop, too.
 So if the sick person doesn't wash his or her hands carefully after using the bathroom and then touches food, the bacteria can get in the food and spread to other people.
 Also, children in diapers who have salmonellosis can spread the infection because their poop will be infected.
 People who change the child's diapers could get the infection that way.